Benni-Math/personal_projects/go/bittorrent-go/README.md

 using the tracker (central server) with HTTP address [http://bttracker.debian.org:6969/](http://bttracker.debian.org:6969/).

+The file `walkthrough.go` contains the first bits of a walkthrough through the code which is covered in the article.
+The vendor folder contains the fleshed out code.

 ## Step 1 - processing .torrent files

 Torrent files (denoted by `*.torrent`) are encoded in a format called